-Privacy Statement: The personal information requested on this form is being collected by Council for the purpose of identifying persons wanting to ask a question at an Ordinary Meeting of Council and in the case that the question cannot be answered at a meeting, as a means of providing an answer at a later date.
+Privacy Statement: The personal information requested on this form is being collected by Council for the purpose of identifying persons wanting to ask a question at an Ordinary Meeting of Council and, in the case that the question cannot be answered at a meeting, as a means of providing an answer at a later date.
 The personal information will be used solely by Council for that primary purpose or directly related purposes.
-Council may disclose this information to the general public during the course of the meeting and in the minutes of the meeting.
+Council may disclose this information to the general public during the course of the meeting, which may be livestreamed and the recording accessible on Council’s website, and in the minutes of the meeting.
 Requests for access and or correction should be made to Council’s privacy officer.